Denied Boarding Without a Return Ticket: 2026 Rules

 Denied boarding: The nightmare of missing an onward ticket

 We've all been there, sweating bullets at the check-in counter.
 My boyfriend almost missed his flight to Sao Paulo because he didn't have an onward ticket to show the agent.
-He had to scramble to buy an 850 EUR flight on his phone using the terrible airport Wi-Fi.
+He had to scramble to buy an $850 flight on his phone using the terrible airport Wi-Fi.
 You might think this only happens to other people, but being denied boarding for lacking an onward ticket happens to thousands of travelers every single day.

 Honestly, it's the ultimate anxiety when you're backpacking or traveling with family on a long trip.
 We’re going to break down why airlines have become so paranoid about your travel documents.
 And more importantly, we’ll see how to avoid losing hundreds of euros before you even pass security.